What is the application deadline?

-The Free Application for Financial Aid (FAFSA) is available in January.
-Please feel free to contact our Financial Aid Office at 916.739.7158 or via email for more information.
-You may also find your immediate questions on the Financial Aid Office Web pages.
+The Free Application for Financial Aid (FAFSA) is available on Jan.
+1. Please feel free to contact our Financial Aid Office at 916.739.7158 or via email for more information.
 Our school code for the FAFSA is G03952.

 How long does the J.D. program take?

-Pacific McGeorge offers both full-time "day" and part-time "evening" J.D. programs.
-The full-time program takes three years and the part-time program is usually completed in four years.
-In order to finish the part-time program in four years, summer classes are required.
-However, students may choose to accelerate the part-time program to 3 1/2 years by increasing their course load after the first year.
+Pacific McGeorge offers both a full- and part-time J.D. program.
+The full-time program will take three years to complete.
+The part-time program may generally be completed in four years.
+Summer classes may be required in order to complete the part-time program in four years.
+Students may also be able to accelerate the part-time program to three and one-half years by increasing their course load after the first year of study.

 Is there a preferred undergraduate major?